Texas Dragon/Lion Dance Team

 Two performers (typically).

-Eats lettuce, oranges, etc.
+Eats lettuce, oranges, red envelopes, etc.

 Displays martial and acrobatic skills.